CalderaWP/cf-popup/README.md

 ## Usage
 **This plugin has no user interface, you probably should not use it**

+Admin interface is under development in the admin branch.

 * Add your form in one of two ways.
 1) Choose one form to be used always (unless dismissed) -
 ```